 Alan Parker’s hit musical is a spoof of prohibition-era gangster cinema with a cast entirely made up of child actors.
 Parker maintains a sense of playfulness throughout, replacing machine guns with toy guns shooting whipped cream.
 Chief among the cast is Tallulah, a night-club singer and femme fatale.
 The notion of letting the 12-year-olds play adults may offend the contemporary sensibilities.
 A remake, if it happens, no doubt would gain the label of ‘sexual exploitation’.
 But this is a product of innocent times.

 Years after Bugsy Malone’s release, director Parker reminisced how natural and self-assured Foster was in the tricky role of Tallulah.
 In fact, Foster’s torch-singing sequences are the most entertaining aspect of the film.

 6. Little Man Tate (1991)

 Jodie Foster’s impressive directorial debut tells the tale of a 7-year-old child prodigy Fred Tate.
 Fred’s devoted single mother Dede tenderly cares for him.
 Despite being a genius at math and music, Fred remains an outcast among his peers.
 A wealthy psychologist intervenes, but her involvement only escalates the boy’s feelings of isolation.
 Foster herself played the young mother character with a sweetness and tenderness that never looked cloying.
-The kid-actor Adam Hann-Byrd was outstanding, conveying Fred’s awkwardness and anxiety in a realistic manner.
+Child actor Adam Hann-Byrd was outstanding.
+He conveys Fred’s awkwardness and anxiety in a realistic manner.
 At the same time, Jodie Foster’s direction was measured and unobtrusive, subtly imbuing emotional depth.